 Billie Dawn, who this year is eligible for Social Security, is still the definitive (if ultimately defiant) dumb-blonde, a cuddlesome little airhead with a kewpie-doll voice and a penchant for speaking her mind, however empty that might be.
 Even her junkman-tycoon boyfriend of nine years, Harry Brock, is mortified by her stupidity — so much so he hires bright, bespectacled political reporter Paul Verrall to put Billie wise to the ways of the world (and, while they stay there, Washington).

+A little knowledge (which was the original title of the play) proves to be Brock's undoing and Billie's liberation.
+The play's author and director, Garson Kanin, merely polished up the old Pygmalion premise and plopped it down in the political hotbed of the nation's capital right after World War II.
+It ran almost three years.
 Born Yesterday is not just celebrating the birth of an intellect in a dim-bulb blonde.
 On the other side of the footlights, a star was born.
 The original, designated star, Jean Arthur, made it through the New Haven launch but worried herself into a nervous breakdown in Philadelphia, forcing Kanin to draft Judy Holliday, who learned the part in four days flat and never looked back after that.

 The play was the first to go to the movies for a million dollars, and Columbia's Harry Cohn who paid it was adamant that Marie "The Body" McDonald do the movie.
 Eventually, Holliday got the part — then, stunningly, the Oscar that went with it, winning over Bette Davis' Margo Channing and Gloria Swanson's Norma Desmond.